ankit-rathi/Decision-Intelligence/chapters/17_Data_Trust.md

 * Systems that monitor quality, enforce governance, and track lineage ensure that data remains accurate and transparent.
 * When users trust the integrity of data, they are more willing to rely on analytical insights and automated decisions.

-With trusted data in place, organizations can confidently build intelligence systems that influence real-world actions.
+**Transition to the Next Chapter**

-The next chapter explores how these systems operate in practice through **decision interfaces that connect analytical insights to human and automated decision-makers**.
+When organizations trust their data, they can confidently use it to support analytics and automated decisions.
+Yet even trusted systems can degrade or fail if they are not continuously monitored.
+The next chapter explores observability systems that track the health of data pipelines, models, and decision outcomes.

 ---